The time for final projects, presentations and exams is here. But don’t stress: the library has you covered!

 - The DVD side of the 1st FL is reserved for silent study after 1am

 - Computer Lab 006 (Garden Level) is designated as an extra quiet study area during finals

 Study rooms can be reserved online for a maximum of 3 consecutive hours.
-Most study rooms have a whiteboard, desktop PC and/or Mac, and seating for small groups; see this page for “what’s in a study room”?.
+All study rooms have a whiteboard, wall-mounted display with cables for laptops/device connection, and seating for small groups; see this page for “what’s in a study room”?.

 Please show courtesy to your fellow students and cancel an existing study room reservation if the room is no longer needed so that other students can use the room (to cancel a booking, see your reservation email for details or contact a librarian) for assistance.